sclevine/agouti/index.md

     $ go get github.com/sclevine/agouti

-If you plan to write acceptance tests using Ginkgo, or you want to use the [`dsl`](https://godoc.org/github.com/sclevine/agouti/dsl) package:
+If you plan to write acceptance tests using Ginkgo:

     $ go get github.com/onsi/ginkgo/ginkgo

-If you plan to use the [`matchers`](https://godoc.org/github.com/sclevine/agouti/matchers) package, get Gomega:
+If you plan to use the Gomega matchers provided by the [`matchers`](https://godoc.org/github.com/sclevine/agouti/matchers) package, get Gomega:

     $ go get github.com/onsi/gomega